How to approach combining finances

-This approach is very similar to the one above, except that, rather than contributing an equal amount, you pay in a proportion of your salary to the joint account instead.
-For example, you agree to each contribute 40% of your take home pay to cover joint expenses, and any remaining money is left for yourself.
+This approach is very similar to the one above, except that, rather than contributing an equal amount, you agree to pay a proportion of your salary to the joint account.
+For example, you each contribute 60% of your take-home pay to cover joint expenses, and any remaining money is left for yourself.

 Each to their own

 If you want to maintain complete independence over your finances, this is probably the option for you.
-When deciding to keep finances separate, it may be worth discussing who will be covering certain expenses – for example, you may be in charge of paying rent, while your partner covers food shopping, bills and vehicle maintenance costs.
+When deciding to keep finances separate, it's worth discussing who'll cover certain expenses – for example, you may oversee paying rent, while your partner covers food shopping, bills and vehicle maintenance costs.

 In any relationship, being on the same page about finances is vital.
 It’s important, however, to remember to take your time and only do what you feel comfortable with when it comes to combining finances.

 A joint account can make paying for bills or funding holidays much easier.
 However, there are a few things you must know before deciding to open one.

 - Joint account balances are accessible to both parties, meaning that even if one person deposits more money into it, you both have equal rights to withdraw it.